UnionInternationalCheminsdeFer/OSDM/spec/processes.md

   - `fare.placeSelection.selectedOptions`
   - `fare.placeSelection.selectedPlaces`

-For passengers, all properties are updateable except
+For passengers, all properties are updatable except

 - `id`
 - `reference`